Technica-Corporation/Tegra-Docker/README.md

 There are multiple ways to compile the kernel and if you have never done this before it can be intimidating, but it isn't too difficult.
 If you want to compile the kernel on the TX-2 device then you can follow these instructions: [buildJetsonTX2Kernel](https://github.com/jetsonhacks/buildJetsonTX2Kernel).
 Just make sure to use this custom [config](https://github.com/frankjoshua/buildJetsonTX2Kernel/blob/master/docker_config/config) file so that it will enable the Docker options in the kernel.
 Just note that this is for the older kernel present in JetPack 3.0, so some of the instruction below would need to be adjusted accordingly.

 We did not compile on the TX-2 but rather chose to cross compile our kernel from another Linux host.
 NVIDIA recommends that you use Ubuntu 14.04 for this, but we were successfully able to run using Ubuntu 16.04.

+**NOTE: NVIDIA has recently released JetPack 3.2 that has Docker support built into their kernel.
+If you are using JetPack 3.2 you do not need to do your own custom kernel compilation to get Docker to run.
+Just flash your TX-2 with the latest L4T release and skip to the Docker Installation section **

 #### Kernel Compilation
 To compile a custom kernel for the TX-2 on a x86 Ubuntu 16.04 machine: